-For those people who have never read Frank Herbert's epic science fiction saga, Dune, seen the trailer for the impending film, Dune 2, or have a working knowledge of the Bene Gesserit – these words form the start of a powerful incantation used to provide clarity and perspective when facing mortal danger.
+For those people who have never read Frank Herbert’s epic science fiction saga, Dune, seen the trailer for the impending film, Dune 2 (watch it!), or have a working knowledge of the Bene Gesserit (a secretive female religious order) – these words form the start of a powerful incantation used to provide clarity and perspective when facing mortal danger.

 The investor’s incantation

-It's time to introduce another, far more powerful (for our purposes), incantation.
-Riffing this time on Gavin Baker’s popular technology blog (another Dune fan), it's this:
+It’s time to introduce another, far more powerful (for our purposes), incantation.
+Riffing this time on Gavin Baker’s popular technology blog (he’s another Dune fan), it’s this:

 Earnings revisions drive performance over the short term.
-Duration of growth and changes in return on invested capital (ROIC) drive relative performance over longer time frames.
+Duration of growth and changes in ROIC (return on invested capital) drive relative performance over longer time frames.